The NASFAA U Team is excited to welcome the following adjunct instructors for their upcoming online courses.

 ![]() |

-Darcy Johnson currently serves as the assistant director of financial aid compliance at Washburn University in Topeka, KS.
+Darcy Johnson currently serves as the assistant director of financial aid compliance at Washburn University in Topeka, KS and as a Senior Consultant and Compliance Specialist with Blue Icon Advisors.
 She got her start in financial aid by happenstance in 2011.
-Since that time, she has dabbled in most financial aid processes, earned all 16 NASFAA credentials, and holds the Certified Financial Aid Administrator designation.
+Since that time, she has dabbled in most financial aid processes, earned all 16 NASFAA credentials, and holds the Certified Financial Aid Administrator® designation.

-In addition to her love of learning, Darcy also enjoys helping others and teaching, and has presented numerous conference sessions at the state and regional level, as well as taught NASFAA U Authorized Events and serves as RMASFAA Summer Institute faculty.
+In addition to her love of learning, Darcy also enjoys helping others and teaching; has presented numerous conference sessions at the state and regional level, as well as taught NASFAA U Authorized events and served as RMASFAA Summer Institute faculty.
 She loves the volunteer work she has done through KASFAA, RMASFAA, and NASFAA, especially being a member of the NASFAA FAFSA Simplification Implementation Working Group.
+Darcy was recently inducted into the KASFAA Hall of Fame.
+In her personal life, Darcy enjoys reading, being in nature, and laughing at her new, high energy, cat, Shenzi.